aws/aws-cdk/docs/src/aws-construct-lib.rst

 -----------------------------

 You can use :py:meth:`construct.findChild(id) <@aws-cdk/cdk.Construct.findChild>`
-to access any child of this construct by it's construct ID.
-By convention, the "main" resource of any AWS Construct will always be called ``"Resource"``.
+to access any child of this construct by its construct ID.
+By convention, the "main" resource of any AWS Construct is called ``"Resource"``.

 The following example shows how to access the underlying S3 bucket resource given an :py:class:`s3.Bucket <@aws-cdk/s3.Bucket>` construct: